 Below, I have provided the subject-wise NABARD Grade A prelims syllabus:

-NABARD Grade A Syllabus for Reasoning 2025
+Reasoning Syllabus for NABARD Grade A 2025 Exam

 Starting with the non-merit sections of the phase 1 exam, let me begin by talking about Reasoning.
 Reasoning comes under the qualifying section of the exam comprising 20 questions of 1 mark each.
 I have shared here the list of chapters that you must prepare for Reasoning in the NABARD Grade A exam:

-- Alphanumeric series
+- Alphanumeric Series

 - Coding and Decoding